Willson Contreras Player Props: Cardinals vs. Reds

 Reds Pitching Rankings

-- The nine strikeouts per nine innings compiled by the Reds pitching staff ranks 10th in the league.
+- The pitching staff for the Reds has a collective 8.9 K/9, which ranks 11th in MLB.

-- The Reds have a 5.08 team ERA that ranks 28th across all MLB pitching staffs.
+- The Reds have the 28th-ranked team ERA among all MLB pitching staffs (5.06).

-- Reds pitchers combine to rank 23rd in baseball in home runs given up (83 total, 1.3 per game).
+- Reds pitchers combine to surrender 85 total home runs at a clip of 1.3 per game (to rank 24th in baseball).

-- The Reds will look to Abbott (1-0) in his second start this season.

-- His most recent appearance was on Monday against the Milwaukee Brewers, when the left-hander went six scoreless innings while allowing just one hit.

 © 2023 Data Skrive.
 All rights reserved.